Zmmyslony/vector_slicer/README.md

 while C++ usage requires the input files to be separately generated.

 Due to the variety of gcode formats in use, the slicer does NOT generate the output in gcode, but rather in abstract pixel-based coordinates.
-There is a separate program for translating it into gcode (https://github.com/Zmmyslony/Vector_Slicer_GCode), however, at the time of writing this, it only directly supports Hyrel printers, specifically, System 30M, but other formats can also be implemented on request.
+There is a separate package for translating it into gcode (https://github.com/Zmmyslony/VectorSlicerGCode), however, at the time of writing this, it directly supports Hyrel's System 30M and Prusa's MK4S, but can be configured for other printers as well.

 ***